 1.1 We may collect and process the following personal data about you:

 1.1.1 Information you give to us.
-You may give us information about you when you register on either of our websites www.cryptocompare.com or wwwcryptoglobe.com (each “our website”) or by communicating with us by phone, email or otherwise.
+You may give us information about you when you register on our website www.cryptoglobe.com or by communicating with us by phone, email or otherwise.
 This also includes information you provide when you subscribe to any of our services, participate in surveys and user forums, and when you give us any feedback or report a problem with our website.
 The information you give us may include your name, address, email address, phone number, date of birth, identity documents, username, password, job title and company information.

 1.1.2 Information we collect about you when you communicate with us by phone, email, post, or otherwise, and when you use our products and services.
 We collect information such as how and when you contacted us and responded to communications from us and about how and when you use our products and services.